Gaussian and non-Gaussian processes of zero power variation: Gaussian case

 Therefore, using the change of variables from $s$ to $s^{\prime}$, and another to change $\left[ s^{\prime}-\varepsilon,s^{\prime}\right] $ to $\left[ s^{\prime},s^{\prime}+\varepsilon\right] $,

 We may now invoke the positivity of $d\delta^{2}$, to obtain

-This is precisely the claim in (\ref{claimstep3}), which finishes the proof that for all $j$, $\left\vert J_{j,OD}\right\vert \leq c\varepsilon^{-1} \delta^{2m}\left( 2\varepsilon\right) $ for some constant $c$.
+This is precisely the claim in (\ref{claimstep3}), which finishes the proof that for all $j$, $\left\vert J_{j,OD}\right\vert \leq cst\cdot\varepsilon ^{-1}\delta^{2m}\left( 2\varepsilon\right) $ for some constant $cst$.
 Combining this with the results of Steps 1 and 2, we obtain that

 which implies the sufficient condition in the theorem. \emph{Step 4: necessary condition.} The proof of this part is more delicate than the above: it requires an excellent control of the off-diagonal term, since it is negative and turns out to be of the same order of magnitude as the diagonal term.
 We spell out the proof here for $m=3$.
-The general case is similar, and is left to the reader. \emph{Step 4.1: positive representation.} The following lemma is proved in the appendix.
-It uses the following chaos integral notation: for any $n\in\mathbf{N}$, for $g\in L^{2}\left( [0,T]^{n}\right) $, $g$ symmetric in its $n$ variables, then $I_{n}\left( g\right) $ is the multiple Wiener integral of $g$ over $[0,T]^{n}$ with respect to $W$.
+The general case is similar, and is left to the reader. \emph{Step 4.1: positive representation.} The next lemma uses the following chaos integral notation: for any $n\in\mathbf{N}$, for $g\in L^{2}\left( [0,T]^{n}\right) $, $g$ symmetric in its $n$ variables, then $I_{n}\left( g\right) $ is the multiple Wiener integral of $g$ over $[0,T]^{n}$ with respect to $W$.
+This lemma's elementary proof is left to the reader.